Eaton Academy

 Eaton Academy is a PreK-8 charter school in Eastpointe, Michigan.

 It is located in the former St. Veronica School building.
-Central Michigan University is Eaton's charter authorizer.
 As of 2011 90% of its students come from Detroit.
 During that time 86% of the students were at or below the U.S. federal government's poverty level, making Eaton a Title I school.
 It is much smaller than most area public schools.
-It is accredited by AdvancED.
+It is included (as of February 2024) in the list of schools 'authorized; and supported by Central Michigan University.